Simulating Spring–Mass System

 The position `x` denotes the displacement from spring equilibrium and `v` is the speed of the mass hanging from the spring.
 Parameter `m` specifies the mass of the body, `k` is the spring constant and `b` the damping coefficient.

-A differential equation like this can be evaluated using CDP Simulator.
+A differential equation like this can be evaluated when inheriting from the DynamicSimComponent class and implementing the EvaluateDiffEquations

 void MassSpring::EvaluateDiffEquations(double t) { x.ddt = v; v.ddt = -x * k/m - v * b/m; }